Bonitasoft-Community/filter_useranonymous/README.md

 Attention: the task must be assigned first to the user.
 Use the automaticAssignTask policy.
 Else, he can access the form, but on submit, he's get an error

+Nota
+You can display the log information by adding this properties in the logging.properties file

+com.bonitasoft.user.level=INFO